dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 Reading: [Mark Hovey's List of Open Problems in Algebraic Topology](http://mhovey.web.wesleyan.edu/problems/big.html)

-> Note: a vector bundle is a locally free sheaf!
+> Note: a vector bundle is a locally free sheaf.
+> A scheme is a generalization of a ring, in the same way that a manfold is a generalization of R^n

 To look up and learn more about: